ckdextergames/Icarus_mods/README.md

 C. Increased spawns may not appear right away.
 You may need to move around until you come across them.

-D. Yes, especially for level 3, there may be some bears spawning in trees.
+D. Yes, especially for level 3, there may be some bears spawning in trees or walking in air.
 Enjoy.

 Good hunting!